 Fabric: One yard or meter of fabric is sufficient for most test procedures.

-Meredith McQuerry, Ph.D., Assistant Professor in the Retail, Merchandising and Product Development department serves as the supervisor of the lab and oversees its operation.
+Meredith McQuerry, Ph.D., Assistant Professor in Retail Entrepreneurship in the Jim Moran School of Entrepreneurship and serves as the supervisor of the lab and oversees its operation.

 236 Roderick Shaw Building (RSB)